The explanation page shows

 The Women's Auxiliary Air Force (World War II)

 The Women's Auxiliary Air Force was formed in 1939 and it was renamed the Women's Royal Air Force on 1 February 1949.
 Later service records are still held by the Royal Air Force and information can be released to former service personnel and next of kin.
-Contact them through the Veterans UK website or write to:
+See 4.1 above - RAF

 4.2 Operational Records of the RAF

-Rob Davis's website on Bomber Command is a 'must' for those researching bomber crews, with very useful Bomber Command information (via his home page) and more specifically 'finding out' help, which is at this page: http://www.elsham.pwp.blueyonder.co.uk/raf_bc/finding.html
+Rob Davis's website on Bomber Command is a 'must' for those researching bomber crews, with very useful Bomber Command information www.robdavis.webhop.org/raf_bc

-There is an excellent 60th Anniversary Bomber Command website on the RAF website.
+There was an excellent 60th Anniversary Bomber Command website on the RAF website.
+This has been archived as far as possible by the National Archives.

 Other Bomber Command sites that are particularly worth visiting are: